ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 ## Grant and edit access

-The Customers - External Access navigator allows you to define new users, as well as modify and remove existing ones.
+The Customers - External Access table allows you to define new users, as well as modify and remove existing ones.

 To do so: